So what were you doing aged twelve? Mozart was directing a mass in C Minor at Vienna’s Waisenhauskirche. He wrote the piece, too, of course.

 The twelve year-old W.A.Mozart conducted his first celebratory mass in this house of God on the occasion of its consecration in the presence of Empress Maria Theresa on 7.12.1768

-An 1819 newspaper later suggested Mozart provided the music for the mass, offertory and trumpet concert played at the celebratory event, but my knowledge of musical history is not deep enough to confirm the truth of that report.
-(Any my knowledge of old German might be letting me down, too.)
+My knowledge of musical history is not deep enough to confirm the truth of that.
+(And my understanding of old German might be letting me down, too.)

 By the time Mozart wrote the Missa solemnis in C minor, also known as the Waisenhaus Mass, he’d already written several symphonies, of course, and was no stranger to public performances.
 Indeed, he first performed for the Empress at Schönbrunn Palace in 1762.

-The orphanage soon found a quite different use.
-The orphans moved out at the end of the 18th century and the military moved in.
+All the orphans moved out at the end of the 18th century and the military moved in.
 The Waisenhauskirche eventually became today’s Maria Geburt parish church.

 The view down Rennweg toward Oberzellergasse in a 1909 postcard with the Waisenhauskirche on the right; produced by Paul Ledermann; Wien Museum Inv.-Nr.
 58891/617; excerpt reproduced with permission under the terms of the CC0 licence)